 - a.
-Develop a Coliseum Framework Plan. - b.
-Develop small area plans for the Priority Growth Nodes at Shockoe, the Southside Plaza Area and Stony Point to evaluate and suggest specific opportunities for placemaking, connectivity, mixed-income housing, economic development, and open space. - c.
-Develop a detailed corridor plans for Commerce Road and for Route 1 with specific recommendations on how to transform the road into a Great Street with amenities such as buildings addressing the street, a greenway (the Fall Line Trail), street trees, lighting, and other amenities and encourage redevelopment and business growth.
+Develop a Coliseum Framework Plan. - Develop small area plans for the Primary Growth Nodes at Shockoe, the Southside Plaza Area and Stony Point to evaluate and suggest specific opportunities for placemaking, connectivity, mixed-income housing, economic development, and open space. - c.
+Develop a detailed corridor plans for Commerce Road and for Route 1 with specific recommendations on how to transform the road into a Great Street with amenities such as buildings addressing the street, a greenway (the Ashland to Petersburg Trail), street trees, lighting, and other amenities and encourage redevelopment and business growth.

-Support the growth of jobs and housing in Nodes by using placemaking, clustering community-serving facilities at Nodes, and prioritizing infrastructure projects that encourage multi-modal accessibility to and from Nodes, as shown in Figure 19.
+Support the growth of jobs and housing in Nodes and Priority Neighborhoods by using placemaking, clustering community-serving facilities at Nodes and Priority Neighborhoods, and prioritizing infrastructure projects that encourage multi-modal accessibility to and from Nodes and Priority Neighborhoods, as shown in Figure 221 and 22.

 - a.
-Coordinate public and private investments to create innovative mixed-used developments. - b.
-Co-locate, consolidate, and modernize community-serving public facilities, and locate them in or near Nodes (see Goal 2).
+Coordinate public and private investments to create innovative mixed-used developments. - Co-locate, consolidate, and modernize community-serving public facilities, and locate them in or near Nodes and Priority Neighborhoods (see Goal 2).

-- c.
-Utilize public art and the public realm to create unique features within Nodes (see Goal 4). - Increase the number of transportation options viable at each Node by utilizing a Complete Streets approach to allocating space in the right-of-way (see Node descriptions for future connections improvements and Goals 6-10). - e.
-Develop marketing plans, including signage, graphics, and branding, to differentiate the Nodes from one another and retain, create, and attract/retain businesses (see Goals 11-13). - f.
-Implement housing strategies that increase housing at all income levels along corridors and at Nodes (see Goal 14). - g.
-Develop new parks at Nodes and connect them via greenways to one another (Goal 8 and Goal 17).
+- Utilize public art and the public realm to create unique features within Nodes and Priority Neighborhoods (see Goal 4). - d.
+Increase the number of transportation options viable at each Node and Priority Neighborhood by utilizing a Complete Streets approach to allocating space in the right-of-way (see Node descriptions for future connections improvements and Goals 6-10). - e.
+Develop marketing plans, including signage, graphics, and branding, to differentiate the Nodes and Priority Neighborhoods from one another and retain, create, and attract/retain businesses (see Goals 11-13). - f.
+Implement housing strategies that increase housing at all income levels along corridors and at Nodes and Priority Neighborhoods (see Goal 14). - g.
+Develop new parks at Nodes and Priority Neighborhoods and connect them via greenways to one another (Goal 8 and Goal 17).

-Maintain and improve primarily residential areas by increasing their linkages to Nodes, corridors, parks, and open space, and maintaining highquality design standards.
+Maintain and improve primarily residential areas by increasing their linkages to Nodes, Priority Neighborhoods, corridors, parks, and open space, and maintaining high-quality design standards.

 - a.
-Implement urban design and architecture strategies that maintain and enhance the unique character of Richmond's residential districts (see Goals 3-4). - Implement transportation strategies that increase access among residential areas, Nodes, and corridors (see Goals 6-10).
+Implement urban design and architecture strategies that maintain and enhance the unique character of Richmond's residential districts (see Goals 3-4). - Implement transportation strategies that increase access among residential areas, Nodes, Priority Neighborhoods, and corridors (see Goals 6-10).